 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: Is Jesus GOD?
-Did Jesus ever say he was God of the Old Testament?
-Did he ever use one of the names of diety to refer to HIMSELF?
+Did he ever say he was God or the God of the Old Testament?
+Did he ever use one of the names of deity to refer to HIMSELF?

-Answer: Any statements in the Bible are from Jesus (God, the Son), Who came in human form to this earth, died for our sins, was resurrected and now sits at the right hand of God, the Father, as He did before the creation of the earth.
+Answer: Any statements in the Bible, either Old or New Testament, are from Jesus, Who came in human form to this earth, died for our sins, was resurrected and now sits at the right hand of God, the Father, as He did before the creation of the earth.

-The Hebrew word translated as "I AM" for the name of God is hâyâh (Strong's Concordance Number #H1961) and means "to exist" or "to have being".
+The Hebrew word translated as "I AM" for the name of God is hâyâh (Strong's Concordance Number #H1961) and means "to exist" or "to have being."
+It can also mean "I will be what I will be."
 Used in the context of Exodus 3:14 it also signifies an eternal, timeless existence.
 As it is used in Genesis 1 it signifies "to come into existence" when spoken by God.
-For example, when God said "Let there be light" (Genesis 1:3, NKJV) light appeared in the universe.
+For example, when God said "Let there be light" (Genesis 1:3) light appeared in the universe.

-The Greek words translated as "I AM" to refer to God in the above verses are egö (Strong's Concordance Number #G1473), first person in Greek, just as we use "I", and eimi (Strong's Concordance Number #G1510), which is a very emphatic statement of existence.
+The Greek words translated as "I AM" in reference God in verse 58 come from the words egö (Strong's #G1473), first person in Greek, just as we use "I", and eimi (Strong's #G1510), which is a very emphatic statement of existence.
 In the context of this verse, it is virtually identical to the Hebrew hâyâh.
 Since Jesus was speaking either Hebrew or Aramaic, hâyâh was the word actually spoken by Jesus rather than the Greek in which the New Testament was written.